 Here is a summary of the therapeutic process.
 For ease in description we refer to the client as “him” though we provide the service for males, females and couples:

-Phase 4: Self-leadership is characterized by increasingly less reliance upon the therapist.
-The client feels more centred and confident about navigating in his world and can articulate what he has done or how he has changed to be empowered.
+This phase is characterized by increasingly less reliance upon the therapist.
+The client feels more centered and confident about navigating in his world and can articulate what he has done or how he has changed to be empowered.
 He typically has more hope and joy.
 He has reached his goal for therapy and has several choices.
 He may discontinue therapy, meet less frequently (fortnightly or monthly) with the therapist for continued but less involved support or he may decide on a new goal for therapy.
 Whatever the decision, the client and therapist collaboratively agree on a decision that is best for him.
 Follow up sessions can be arranged and re-entering therapy down the road is common.

 We think that the best part about our therapy is that we are personally tailoring our work to the needs of each individual client or couple.
 Each client’s needs are different and always changing, and giving that individual attention is what we believe makes our therapy so effective.